-- 1) The maximum percent of Area Median Income; and - 3) The total number of units assisted; and - 4) The contract rent paid through the rental assistance; and - 5) The length of the rental assistance contract
+- 1) The maximum percent of AMI; and - 2) The total number of units assisted by unit type; and - 3) The length of the rental assistance contract; and - 4) The contract rent by unit type paid through the rental assistance.
+The contract rent is the maximum amount of rent paid to the Project by the rental assistance.

 All underwriting assumptions regarding the funding and renewal of rental assistance contracts must be clearly identified.
+State and federal rental assistance commitments cannot be conditioned on an Allocation of Tax Credits.